-Those who don’t satisfy the three Core Web Vitals components cannot provide the visitors with a seamless and smooth user experience.
-With all that in mind, it’s safe to say that Google is trying to send a clear message to the webmaster and SEO community that the user experience should be the top priority.
-SEO experts now need to implement their best practices to ensure their websites are visible and rank highly for their targeted keywords.
+The latest Google Core Algorithm update began rolling out in mid-June this year but played its full role at the end of August.
+By introducing updates to its Core Web Vitals (CWV), Google has once again shown that its goals are set at prioritizing user experience.
+Still, most websites were unprepared for these changes that have a tremendous impact on their rankings.
+Those who don’t pass the requirements among the three Core Web Vitals cannot provide the visitors with a seamless and smooth user experience.
+With all that in mind, it’s safe to say that Google is trying to send a clear message to the digital community that the user experience should be the top priority.

 Table of Contents: